Connecticut dog bites: Understanding the long-term effects

 For some, the emotional effects of being bitten by a dog may resolve with time.
 For others, however, they may persist well after the incident or trouble them throughout their lives.

 Following a dog attack, people in Connecticut and elsewhere may require medical treatment to address the immediate wounds and help prevent lasting damage.
 This may lead to undue medical expenses, in addition to lost income while they are off work recovering.
-Under some circumstances, the dog's owner may be liable for these and other resulting losses.
+Under some circumstances, the dog’s owner may be liable for these and other resulting losses.
 Thus, it may benefit those who have been injured due to dog bites to consult with a lawyer.
-An attorney may explain their rights and help them understand their legal options.
+An attorney will explain their rights and help them understand their legal options.